 THE BUDDHA OF MONG KOK, by Ana Chevalier

 Ana found success ghostwriting, authoring thought leadership, essays, articles, and Op-Eds appearing in publications such as Forbes, VICE, New York Times, The Guardian, and many others–in addition to books, workshops, and technical manuals.

 A California girl to her core, Ana has been blessed to call numerous incredible locales “home,” including Atlanta, Costa Mesa, Watts, Malibu, Tallahassee, Nashville, Worcester, Cheyenne, St. Louis, and Toronto.
-She currently resides just outside Fort Kent, in breathtakingly beautiful northern Maine, with her husband, their three dogs, and a very grumpy (but very much adored) little-old-lady Siamese cat.
+She currently resides just outside Van Buren, in breathtakingly beautiful northern Maine, with her husband, their three dogs, and a very grumpy (but very much adored) little-old-lady Siamese cat.

 Ana is a huge fan of sumo, vintage cookbooks, and marine birds.
 In her spare time, you’ll find Ana cooking, absorbed in the latest basho action, or taking pictures of feathered flyers.